Many Dialects, Many Languages, One Cultural Lens: Evaluating Multilingual VLMs for Bengali Culture Understanding Across Historically Linked Languages and Regional Dialects: Introduction

 To address this gap, we present \textsc{\textsc{BanglaVerse}}, a culturally grounded multilingual and multidialectal benchmark for evaluating MVLMs on Bengali culture across standard Bangla, historically linked languages, and regional dialects. \textsc{BanglaVerse} is built from a manually curated, image-centric core dataset spanning nine culturally rich domains, and is extended across four languages: Bangla, English, Hindi, and Urdu; as well as five Bangla dialects: Barishal, Chittagong, Noakhali, Rangpur, and Sylhet.
 The benchmark supports two image-grounded tasks: Visual Question Answering (VQA) and Image Captioning (CAP).
-By design, \textsc{BanglaVerse} enables a more realistic and fine-grained study of cultural understanding under linguistic variation, allowing us to analyze not only model performance, but also robustness, transfer, and failure patterns across languages and dialects.
-Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{\textsc{BanglaVerse}}, a culturally grounded multilingual and multidialectal benchmark for Bengali culture understanding, built on 1,152 manually curated images with high-quality annotations verified through a collaborative cross-checking process. \item We expand the benchmark to four languages and five Bangla dialects, yielding $\sim$32.3K total artifacts across captioning and visual question answering tasks, and enabling systematic evaluation across historically linked languages and regional varieties. \item We conduct a comprehensive empirical study of state-of-the-art multilingual VLMs under multiple prompting strategies, showing that evaluation only on standard Bangla can obscure substantial weaknesses that emerge under dialectal and cross-lingual variation. \end{itemize}
+Our main contributions are as follows: \begin{itemize} \item We introduce \textbf{\textsc{BanglaVerse}}, a culturally grounded multilingual and multidialectal benchmark for Bengali culture understanding, built on 1,152 manually curated images with high-quality annotations verified through a collaborative cross-checking process. \item We expand the benchmark to four languages and five Bangla dialects, yielding $\sim$32.2K total artifacts across captioning and visual question answering tasks, and enabling systematic evaluation across historically linked languages and regional varieties. \item We conduct a comprehensive empirical study of state-of-the-art multilingual VLMs under multiple prompting strategies, showing that evaluation only on standard Bangla can obscure substantial weaknesses that emerge under dialectal and cross-lingual variation. \end{itemize}